MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/calling-plans-for-office-365.md

 If so, you don't need to buy a Calling Plan.
 Office 365 Enterprise E5 includes the **Phone System** add-on, so you can proceed to checkout.

 Then, assign the Enterprise E5 or **Phone System** add-on licenses to users in the Office 365 admin center.
-To learn how, see[Assign Skype for Business and Microsoft Teams licenses](assign-skype-for-business-and-microsoft-teams-licenses.md).
+To learn how, see [Assign Skype for Business and Microsoft Teams licenses](assign-skype-for-business-and-microsoft-teams-licenses.md).

 ## Pricing information